Pixailz/ft_minishell_test/README.md

 i will not update this thing as the more i improved it, the more i realized that my minishell was a shit :)

-So no update, those test are a great basic of what you have to do with minishell (issue open)
+So no update, those test are a good base of what is expected from you (issue open)

-DO NOT USE THIS TEST on evalutations. this is too powerfull :'(
+DO NOT USE THIS TEST on evalutations. this is too `strict` :'(

 ## TODO